3 California Beaches You Should Visit this Summer

 Huntington Beach is the iconic mecca of California beach culture and surfing.
 Nicknamed Surf City, it hosts the U.S. Open of Surfing every summer.
 Across the street from the pier, is the surfer hall of fame, where you can see the hand prints of Al Merrick, Kelly Slater, and Rob Machado, and dozens of other surfing heroes.

-Positioned on Highway 1, or PCH as the locals call it (I used to be one of them), Huntington Beach has 8 and a half miles of beautifully groomed sandy coastline.
+Positioned south of Los Angeles on Highway 1, Huntington Beach has 8 and a half miles of beautifully groomed sandy coastline.
 At the center is the iconic pier, with a red roofed Ruby's at the end.
 All of the best surfing action happens near the pier, so a stroll down the planks will give you the best view of California surfers working their magic.

 Main Street dead ends into the pier, and has tons of places to buy fish tacos, shop for board shorts, or rent a surfboard.
 A cement trail follows the entire length of the beach, and is popular for joggers and cyclists.